FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/software-prerequisites.md

     nameserver_address1=8.8.8.8
     nameserver_address2=8.8.4.4

+To test connectivity to the internet, type `ping 8.8.8.8` at the Linux command line.
+If you get a positive response, you're connected.

 ## Configure Serial Port

 Configure COM2 on a ZumLink radio to have the following settings (see the [ZumIQ Wiki](https://github.com/FreeWaveTechnologies/zumlink-ipr-sdk/wiki) or the [Z9-P/PE User Manual](http://support.freewave.com/knowledge-base/z9-pe-user-manual/) for details on how to configure the device):